 What are the VTrans Mid-term Needs?

-For full details, see the Mid-term Needs and Priorities page.
+For more complete information, see the Mid-term Needs and Priorities page.

-Where can I find the full list of VTrans Mid-term Needs for my jurisdiction?
+Where can I find a complete list of the VTrans Mid-term Needs for my jurisdiction?

 What is the planning horizon for the VTrans Mid-term Needs?

-VTrans Mid-term Needs focuses on locations that may need attention in the next ten years.
+VTrans Mid-term Needs identify locations that may require attention over the next ten years.

 What was the basis for identifying performance measures for the VTrans Mid-term Needs?